How to Audit Your Blog Content + 5 Questions to Evaluate Posts

-Welcome back to the Spring Cleaning Series: Marketing Content Style!
+Welcome back to the Content Marketing Auditing Series!

 Last time, we dove into the practice of auditing and refreshing your website content.
-In Part 2, we’re going to cover auditing your blog content—and I mean all the blog posts because it is possible and important to do so!
+In this post, we’re going to cover auditing your blog content—and I mean all the blog posts because it is possible and important to do so!